hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

 Concept: Adjudicator  & Asset Holder
 ------------------------------------
-The Adjudicator contract ensures that a user can consistently enforce the rules of his Channel.
+The Adjudicator contract ensures that a user can consistently enforce the rules of his channel.
 Since the central part of the communication is off-chain, he would only contact the Adjudicator if he felt betrayed by the participants or for concluding the channel.

-The Asset Holder holds the on-chain balances for all Ledger Channels.
+The Asset Holder holds the on-chain balances for all ledger channels.
 It is always associated with a specific Adjudicator instance.

-All participants deposit their funds into the Asset Holder before a Channel can be opened.
+All participants deposit their funds into the Asset Holder before a channel can be opened.
-All participants can withdraw their funds via the Asset Holder when the Channel is closed.
+All participants can withdraw their funds via the Asset Holder when the channel is closed.
 In the case of a dispute, the Asset Holder respects the decision of its Adjudicator on how to proceed.

 go-perun uses one contract per asset on top of the Ethereum blockchain.